-The Tender Offeror has set the minimum number of shares to be purchased in the Tender Offer at 25,285,200 shares (shareholding ratio: 56.02%) (Note 3), and if the total number of shares, etc. tendered in the Tender Offer (the "Tendered Shares, Etc.") is less than the minimum number of shares to be purchased, the Tender Offeror will not purchase any of the Tendered Shares, Etc. On the other hand, as stated above, the Tender Offeror intends to take the Target Company Shares private by acquiring all of the Target Company Shares, and therefore it has not set a maximum number of shares to be purchased.
-If the total number of the Tendered Shares, Etc. is equal to or exceeds the minimum number of shares to be purchased (25,285,200 shares), the Tender Offeror will purchase all of the Tendered Shares, Etc.

-The minimum number of shares to be purchased (25,285,200 shares) is the number of shares (25,285,200 shares) obtained by (i) multiplying the number of voting rights (451,372 rights) pertaining to the Base Number of Shares (45,137,222 shares) by two-thirds (2/3) (300,915 rights (rounded up to the nearest whole number)), (ii) deducting therefrom (x) the number of voting rights (1,363 rights) pertaining to the number of shares held by the Target Company's Directors (136,300 shares) out of the Restricted Shares (281,400 shares) and (y) the number of voting rights (46,700 rights) pertaining to the number of Shares Agreed Not to Be Tendered (4,670,000 shares) (Note 4), and (iii) multiplying the result (252,852 rights) by the number of shares constituting one (1) unit (100 shares) of the Target Company Shares.
-As the purpose of the Tender Offer is for the Tender Offeror to acquire all of the Target Company Shares, and to take the Target Company Shares private, and in light of the fact that a special resolution at a general meeting of shareholders as stipulated in Article 309, Paragraph 2 of the Companies Act (Act No. 86 of 2005, as amended; the "Companies Act") is required for implementing the procedures for the Share Consolidation (as defined in "(5) Policy Regarding Reorganization, etc., Following Completion of the Tender Offer (So-Called "Two-Step Acquisition")" below; the same applies hereinafter), in order to ensure the implementation of Transactions, the minimum number of shares to be purchased has been set so that after the Tender Offer, the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares will hold two-thirds (2/3) or more of the total number of voting rights of all shareholders of the Target Company, thereby fulfilling this requirement.
-With respect to the relationship between the minimum number of shares to be purchased in the Tender Offer and the Majority of Minority, please refer to "(vii) Setting the Minimum Number of Shares to be Purchased that Exceeds the Majority of Minority" in " (Measures to Ensure Fairness of the Tender Offer Price and to Prevent Conflict of Interest and Other Measures to Ensure Fairness of the Tender Offer)" in "(ii) Background of Calculation" of "(4) Basis of Calculation, etc. of the Tender Offer Price" under "2.
-Outline of Purchase, Etc." below.
+The Tender Offeror has set the minimum number of shares to be purchased in the Tender Offer at 25,285,200 shares (shareholding ratio: 56.02%), and if the total number of shares, etc. tendered in the Tender Offer (the "Tendered Shares, Etc.") is less than the minimum number of shares to be purchased, the Tender Offeror will not purchase any of the Tendered Shares, Etc. On the other hand, as stated above, the Tender Offeror intends to take the Target Company Shares private by acquiring all of the Target Company Shares, and therefore it has not set a maximum number of shares to be purchased.
+If the total number of the Tendered Shares, Etc. is equal to or exceeds the minimum number of shares to be purchased (25,285,200 shares), the Tender Offeror will purchase all of the Tendered Shares, Etc. The minimum number of shares to be purchased (25,285,200 shares) is the number of shares (25,285,200 shares) obtained by (i) multiplying the number of voting rights (451,372 rights) pertaining to the Base Number of Shares (45,137,222 shares) by two-thirds (2/3) (300,915 rights (rounded up to the nearest whole number)), (ii) deducting therefrom (x) the number of voting rights (1,363 rights) pertaining to the number of shares held by the Target Company's Directors (136,300 shares) out of the Restricted Shares (281,400 shares) and (y) the number of voting rights (46,700 rights) pertaining to the number of Shares Agreed Not to Be Tendered (4,670,000 shares) (Note 12), and (iii) multiplying the result (252,852 rights) by the number of shares constituting one (1) unit (100 shares) of the Target Company Shares.
+As the purpose of the Tender Offer is for the Tender Offeror to acquire all of the Target Company Shares, and to take the Target Company Shares private, and in light of the fact that a special resolution at a general meeting of shareholders as stipulated in Article 309, Paragraph 2 of the Companies Act (Act No. 86 of 2005, as amended; the "Companies Act") is required for implementing the procedures for the Share Consolidation (as defined in "3.
+Policy Regarding Reorganization, etc., Following Completion of the Tender Offer (So-Called "Two-Step Acquisition")" below; the same applies hereinafter), in order to ensure the implementation of Transactions, the minimum number of shares to be purchased has been set so that after the Tender Offer, the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares will hold two-thirds (2/3) or more of the total number of voting rights of all shareholders of the Target Company, thereby fulfilling this requirement.
+(Note 12) The Restricted Shares may not be tendered in the Tender Offer because they are subject to transfer restrictions.
+However, at the board of directors meeting held today, the Target Company has its opinion in favor of the Tender Offer and to recommend that the shareholders of the Target Company tender their shares in the Tender Offer; and all the Target Company's Directors exercised their voting rights in favor of the resolution.

-- (Note 3) The minimum number of shares to be purchased is a provisional figure based on information available as of today and may differ from the actual figure in the Tender Offer due to changes in the number of treasury shares held by the Target Company after the date of this announcement.
-Prior to the commencement of the Tender Offer, the Tender Offeror plans to determine the final minimum number of shares to be purchased based on the information available at the time of the commencement of the Tender Offer. - (Note 4) The Restricted Shares may not be tendered in the Tender Offer because they are subject to transfer restrictions.
-However, at the board of directors meeting held today, as its current opinion, in the event that the Tender Offer is commenced, the Target Company has expressed its opinion in favor of the Tender Offer and resolved to recommend that the shareholders of the Target Company tender their shares in the Tender Offer; and all the Target Company's Directors exercised their voting rights in favor of the resolution.
 Therefore, if the Tender Offer is successfully completed, the Tender Offeror believes that all of the Target Company's Directors will likely agree to the Squeeze-Out Procedures.
 Therefore, in considering the minimum number of shares to be purchased, the number of voting rights pertaining to the number of Restricted Shares held by the Target Company's Directors has been deducted.